d1onys1us/dweisiger/README.md

 - 👋 Hi, I’m @dweisiger
-- 👀 I’m interested in ...lifting weights, cooking, writing code
+- 👀 I’m interested in ... lifting weights, cooking, writing code, 3d printing, keyboards
-- ⌨️ CRKBD
+- ⌨️ A. Dux

 <!---
 dweisiger/dweisiger is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.